CLARIAH/ineo-collaboration/doc/README.md

 # Resources api

+The api is available at https://ineo-resources-api-5b568b0ad6eb.herokuapp.com.

 ## Use GET to request resources

 When the http request method is `GET` you can request resources.
 This is an optional catch all route.
 So you can either fetch all resources at the base endpoint, or specific resources by specifying their id's in subsequent path segments.

-- `/api/resources` returns all resources;
+- `/resources` returns all resources;
-- `/api/resources/123` returns resource with id `123`;
+- `/resources/123` returns resource with id `123`;
-- `/api/resources/123/456` returns resources with id's `123` and `456`.
+- `/resources/123/456` returns resources with id's `123` and `456`.

 The response contains the resource(s) as json.

 ## Use POST to send resources

-When the http request method is `POST` you can send resources to the base endpoint `/api/resources`.
+When the http request method is `POST` you can send resources to the base endpoint `/resources`.
 The expected body content type is `application/json`.
 Always send an array of objects.
 Each object must contain an operation and a document.

 ### Operations